- Frequency of Journal

 1. Frequency of Journal

-Al-Amīr Research Journal for Islamic Studies is a biannual research journal of Islamic Studies.
-It publishes two issues per year.
+Al-Amīr Research Journal for Islamic Studies is a Quarterly research journal of Islamic Studies.
+It publishes Four issues per year.

 Guidelines for Submission of Research Articles